 Not only was it being discussed as far back as the year 2000, but a cloud gaming service – OnLive – actually went live in 2010.
-The headlines foretelling the doom of gaming consoles at the hands of game streaming soon followed, with the Inquirer claiming that this service will ‘render consoles obsolete’.
+The headlines foresee the doom of gaming consoles at the hands of game streaming soon followed, with the Inquirer claiming that this service will ‘render consoles obsolete.’

-Still, Cloud Gaming lived on.
+Despite the death of OnLive in 2012, Cloud Gaming lives on.
 PlayStation Now followed soon after, along with the likes of Shadow, Parsec, Vortex, and GeForce Now.

 The Cloud Gaming of Christmas Present

-So how do these aforementioned new services stack up?
+So how do these new services stack up?